gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    Flags: 6 bits
    : Chunk Flag bits not currently used by DTLS in SCTP.
 They MUST be set to zero (0) and MUST be ignored on reception.
-They may be used in future updated specifications for DTLS in SCTP.
+They MAY be used in future updated specifications for DTLS in SCTP.

    Payload: variable length